vontell/Judgd/README.md

 **What does this mean?**

 Well, it tells us about what wins and what doesn't.
 At large we know now statistics about what it takes to win a hackathon, so lets try to come up with a winning project.

+## Routes Explained
+We have the following routes available:

+**GET**

+1. localhost/stats
+2. localhost/naive
+3. localhost/tags

+**POST**

+1. localhost/prediction

+## Tips
+Our pickle file, `clf.pickle` is the `clf` (otherwise known as the trained neural net) that was derived from 12,000 Devpost projects.
+If you run the `scraper.py` first without doing a `do_some_learning()` call first, it will be run with our trained data.
+If you don't have a beefy instance to try and train this set but you want to start to try and fit predictions than this would be the right option for you to choose.